-5 1 90-100: Represents exceptional mastery of the material 80-89: Above average work 70-79: Average work expected in a college preparatory school 60-69: Below average work Below 60: Failure to demonstrate competency in the subject or to fulfill the course requirements Incomplete: Only for exceptional reasons is an "I" issued for a quarter.
-Pass/Fail: The pass/fail grade is limited to enrichment courses.
+6 1 90-100: Represents exceptional mastery of the material 80-89: Above average work 70-79: Average work expected in a college preparatory school 60-69: Below average work Below 60: Failure to demonstrate competency in the subject or to fulfill the course requirements Incomplete: Only for exceptional reasons is an "I" issued for a quarter.
+Pass/Fail: The pass/fail grade is primarily used for enrichment courses.
 A grade of "P" earns credit towards graduation but is not included in a student's GPA or weighted scholastic mark average.
+Passage of the state mandated civics test is also indicated by a "P" but does not earn credit.